Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Derivation of the model

-Concerning the vertical walls of the partially-immersed structure, for the same reason as for the step we get the continuity of the horizontal discharge.
-Of course, since the structure have vertical walls, the continuity of the surface elevation at the solid walls and of the surface pressure fails (this would not be the case for instance in the case of a boat, see \cite{IguLan21,lannes2017floating}), we therefore have
+where $\zeta_{\rm ent}= \zeta_{\rm ent}(t)$ is a given time-dependent entry function.
+This is necessary when dealing with numerical applications and $\zeta_{\rm ent}$ can be determined from experimental data.
+Indeed, during experiments in wave tanks it is usual to create waves with a lateral piston that permits to know the exact entry value of the surface elevation at any given time.
+Moreover, in \cite{lannes2020generating} the authors showed that the knowledge of the entry value of the surface elevation allows to get the entry value of the horizontal discharge using the existence of Riemann invariants for the 1d nonlinear shallow water equations.\\ At the vertical walls of the partially-immersed structure we consider the slip condition for the fluid velocity.
+Moreover, since the fluid is irrotational, we know that the fluid velocity is continuous in the interior of $\Omega(t)$ from the elliptic regularity of the velocity potential.
+Combining these two facts, the continuity of the horizontal discharge at the walls follows (see more details in \cite{lannes2017floating}).
+Of course, since the structure have vertical walls, the continuity of the surface elevation at the solid walls and of the surface pressure fails (this would not be the case for instance in the case of a boat, see \cite{IguLan21,lannes2017floating}).
+Thus, we have

-We will see in the next section how to supply the lack of continuity for the both the pressure and the surface elevation at the structure walls and derive a condition which will close the system.
-Finally, at the end the chamber we consider a solid wall condition, that is
+We will see in the next section how to supply the lack of continuity for both the pressure and the surface elevation at the structure walls and derive a condition which will close the system.
+Finally, at the end of the chamber we consider a solid wall condition, that is